Project-Owl/ClusterDuck-Protocol/doc/howToBuildADuck.md

 This issue occurred because when the program tried to compile, it came across two “Wifi.h” files and was not sure which one to choose.
 The Wifi.h that is needed is

+#### Linux issue with permission denied to port
+* ser_open(): can't open device "/dev/ttyACM0": Permission denied
+* To fix this run the following commands via terminal
+$ sudo usermod -a -G dialout <username>
+$ sudo chmod a+rw /dev/ttyACM0
+* Replace username with your devices name & Replace /dev/ttyACM0 with your USB Port
+* That can be found inside Arduino IDE via TOOLS > Port

 ### Setup Issues

 #### Board not displaying in Port